wkimak/jasmine-spec-builder/README.md

 ```

 ## Naming Conventions
+The source file must have an extension of '.component.ts', '.service.ts', or 'resource.ts'.

 Each stub name must be the dependency's name with a suffix of 'Stub'.
 ```
 Router --> RouterStub